 Header Height Values

-In the ACSS dashboard, navigate to Additional Styling.
-Then find the Header Heights panel.
+In the ACSS dashboard, navigate to Layout and then Header.

 ACSS needs to know the height of your header at each breakpoint.
 This is easy to find by loading your site on the front end, right clicking your header, and getting the computed height.
 Do this at each breakpoint and insert the value into the inputs.